Operation Volcano of Rage

-Operation Volcano of Anger (Arabic: عملية بركان الغضب), alternatively known as Operation Volcano of Rage, was a military resistance campaign launched by the Government of National Accord in Libya to counter the advances of the Libyan National Army led by General Khalifa Haftar.
+Operation Volcano of Rage (Arabic: عملية بركان الغضب), alternatively known as Operation Volcano of Anger, was a military resistance campaign launched by the Government of National Accord in Libya to counter the advances of the Libyan National Army led by General Khalifa Haftar.
 The conflict, which began in April 2019, had witnessed intense fighting around the capital city, Tripoli, and other strategic locations in the country.

 Background

 The operation was officially announced on April 7, 2019, by Colonel Mohamed Gnounou, the GNA military spokesman.
 It was initiated as a counteroffensive to reclaim territories in Tripoli that had been seized by the LNA.
 The GNA mobilized various militias, including those from Misrata, to prevent the LNA from capturing Tripoli and other key locations.

 Key Events

 On June 26, the GNA announced a significant victory as Operation Volcano of Rage captured the town of Gharyan from the LNA.
 Fierce fighting ensued, resulting in the deaths of dozens of LNA soldiers, with at least 18 reported as captured by the GNA.
 The GNA's air force also targeted LNA convoys withdrawing from the area.

 On October 1, Haftar's forces, supported by the UAE, launched artillery shells on Mitiga Airport in Tripoli, as reported by sources from Burkan Al-Ghadab Operation.
 This marked an escalation of the conflict, with both sides resorting to airstrikes and artillery attacks.

 Airstrikes on Misrata Airport by foreign warplanes, backed by the LNA, were reported on October 5.
 Additionally, attacks on the Equestrian School in Janzour, west of Tripoli, caused casualties among civilians, including children, and led to the destruction of military vehicles.

 On December 14, heavy clashes occurred in Al-Tughar district in southern Tripoli, where Volcano of Anger Operation forces faced a significant offensive from Haftar's forces.
 Following intense fighting, the GNA forces, under the command of the Libyan Presidential Council, repelled the attack and seized control of the district.

 Notably, on May 4, 2020, GNA forces advanced against Haftar's militias around the Hamza military camp, destroying armed and armored vehicles.
 Airstrikes targeted an ammunition depot inside the Haftar airbase, resulting in casualties.
 The operation aimed to cut off Haftar's supply lines, and additional strikes hit oil tankers in the Al Qaryat region.

 The next day, a new offensive was launched to capture Al-Watiya airbase, culminating in its capture on May 18, 2020.
 Following this success, the GNA forces expanded their control, capturing the towns of Badr and Tiji by May 19, 2020.

 On May 25, the mayor of Bani Walid, said that Russian Wagner Group mercenaries allied to the LNA retreated from Western Libya to an unconfirmed destination along with their heavy equipment.
 After Antonov An-32 cargo planes landed at Bani Walid airport.